Kapogiannis et al, A IAS 2015, abstract WELBPE16.

 - Of these, 839 participants (80%) were involved in the care, and among these, 473 (56%) were kept in care.

-- Looking up in terms of proportion of the initial total diagnosed with HIV - not only for those who reached the previous stage on the continuum - 54% were linked to health care, 31% were maintained in care, 31% started HAART and 7% had undetectable viral load.
+- Looking at in terms of the proportion of the initial total diagnosed with HIV - not just those who reached the previous stage on the continuum - 54% were linked to health care, 31% were in care, 31% started ART, and 7% had undetectable viral load.

 - Among the 358 people who were not connected to successful care, the main reasons were repeated failure to attend appointments (34%), inability to locate the participant (32%), refusal of attendance of the participant (11%), and service competency (11%).

 - At call time, 38% had a CD4 cell count above 500 cells / mm3, 29% had 350-500 350-500 350-500 cells / mm3, and 34% had less than 350 cells / mm3.